This post was most recently updated on June 9th, 2021

 Down alternative comforters have certain advantages over the goose down variety, which has made them more and more popular over the past 20 years.

-As fill materials have evolved, modern technology has produced a synthetic comforter which is more than adequate.
+As fill materials have evolved, modern technology has produced a synthetic comforter that is more than adequate.

 If you’re having a hard time picking between a goose down comforter versus a down alternative comforter, here is a list of why a down alternative version should be your choice.